Shearwater Capital LLC

 You can obtain an up-to-date copy of this relationship summary or other information at 314-434-4750 or on our website.

 You, as a retail investor, may wish to ask a financial professional and start a conversation about the contacts and complaints: “Who is my primary contact person?
 Is he or she a representative of an investment adviser or a broker-dealer?
 Who can I talk to if I have concerns about how this person is treating me?”

-If you have any concerns about how you are treated by a contact person at our company, please feel free to contact one of our Principals or the Chief Compliance Officer at our company office at 314-434-4750.
+If you have any concerns about how you are treated by a contact person at our company, please feel free to contact one of our Principals, Jeff Brown, or our Chief Compliance Officer, Jared Meese, at our company office at 314-434-4750.